-Completion of both ENG 101 and 102 or ENG 105 with a grade of "C" or better is required for graduation from ASU in any baccalaureate program (see page 56).
-International students from non-English-speaking countries may meet the First-Year Composition requirement by completing ENG 107 and 108 with a grade of "C" or better.
+Completion of both ENG 101 and 102 or ENG 105 with a grade of "C" or higher is required for graduation from ASU in any baccalaureate program.
+International students from non-English-speaking countries may meet the First-Year Composition requirement by completing ENG 107 and 108 with a grade of "C" or higher.